 5. Find Your Cx Tribe.
 Networking Is A Great Use Of Time.

-Social media is an awesome tool to bring like-mindedpeople together.
-I’ve met incredibly kind people who are giving of their time to support my content and the CX community as a whole.
-Three leaders who come to my mind immediately are Sean B Hawkins, Ben Motteram.
+Social media is an awesome tool to bring like-minded people together.
+I’ve met incredibly kind people who are incredibly knowledgable and giving of their time to support the CX community as a whole.
+Leaders who immediately come to my mind include Debbie Szumylo, Erica Marois, and Sean B Hawkins, Ben Motteram.
 Though I mentioned Nate Brown and Bill Quiseng previously, they’re worth highlighting again.
 Thank you for boosting my confidence, more than you know.

 Interested in more information to increase your CX Skills & Transform Your Organization?